Jaskowicz1/hexwave/README.md

 #### Mac OSX

-Sadly, in the current state of Hexwave, OSX is not supported as OpenGL seems to not be supported.
-Metal support is coming.
+Sadly, in the current state of Hexwave, OSX is not supported as Hexwave uses older versions of OpenGL that do not work on OSX.

+This is subject to change.

 #### Windows